-- And if, despite all these benefits, you should ever want to replace it with a different kind of green carpet, it helps you to do so by improving the soil on its watch.
+- If you should ever want to replace it with a different kind of green carpet, it helps you to do so by improving the soil on its watch.
 Its ability to aerate the soil and pump nitrogen into it means that succeeding generations of plants using that soil will be better off.

-Clover snatches nitrogen out of the air, bringing this most essential fertilizer down to earth by means of nitrogen-fixing bacteria living in nodes along the roots -- all at no cost to you, in terms either of money or of maintenance.
+Clover snatches nitrogen out of the air, bringing this essential fertilizer down to earth by means of nitrogen-fixing bacteria living in nodes along the roots (all at no cost to you, in terms either of money or of maintenance).